apache/sling-slingfeature-maven-plugin/README.md

 * features : The directory containing the feature files.
 The default is `src/main/features`.
 * featuresIncludes : The include pattern for feature files from the above directory.
 Default is `**/*.json`, therefore all files with the extension `.json` are read including sub directories.
-* featuresExcludes : The exclude pattern for feature files from the above directoryy.
+* featuresExcludes : The exclude pattern for feature files from the above directory.
 Empty by default.
+* validateFeatures : Boolean switch defining whether the feature files should be validated against the schema.
+This is enabled by default.

 This global configuration specifies the initial set of feature files used for the current project, the other goals can then refine this subset.

 ## Supported goals

-Most of the plugin mojos take a selection of features as input, for example to aggregate a set of features to a new feature or to analyse a specific set of features according to some rules.
+Most of the plugin goals take a selection of features as input, for example to aggregate a set of features to a new feature or to analyse a specific set of features according to some rules.

-All of these mojos use the same way of selecting the features: Whenever a mojo can select from the above global list of features, `filesInclude` and `filesExclude` can be used to select from the above list of project files.
+All of these goals use the same way of selecting the features: Whenever a goal can select from the above global list of features, `filesInclude` and `filesExclude` can be used to select from the above list of project files.
 The patterns are relative to the specified features directory:

 ```
    ...